Gimli Industrial Park Airport

 Gimli Industrial Park Airport (IATA: YGM, ICAO: CYGM) is a civilian airport and former military field located 2 NM west of Gimli, Manitoba, Canada.

 It now operates as a civilian airport, with one of the original parallel runways decommissioned and now a significant portion of Gimli Motorsports Park.
-Flying-related activities here include use by the Manitoba government's water bomber squadron, the Gimli Cadet Flying Site, Interlake Aviation flight school and charter service, and a helicopter charter and training company.
+Flying-related activities here include use by the Manitoba government's water bomber squadron, the Gimli Cadet Flying Site, 182 GM Stefnusfastur Squadron - Royal Canadian Air Cadets, Interlake Aviation flight school and charter service, and Prairie Helicopters - a helicopter charter and training company.
 Gimli is also used by No. 435 Transport and Rescue Squadron based out of No. 17 Wing Winnipeg, for training purposes, and as a skydive drop zone by Skydive Manitoba.
-In the summertime, the airport hosts glider pilot training for air cadets as Regional Gliding School (Northwest).
+In recent summers, the airport hosted glider pilot training for air cadets as Regional Gliding School (Northwest).

 History

 Opened as RCAF Station Gimli, the airfield served during World War II as the home of Service Flying Training School #18 under the British Commonwealth Air Training Plan.
 The station closed in September 1971 and the airport was used for civilian activities.